 Unlock powerful shopper insights with omnichannel payments.

-Retail is undergoing a transformation.
+Retail is transforming.

 The growth of in-store sales is slowing, while ecommerce sales continue to soar, expected to reach $632 billion in 2020.